macroactive-io/trial/README.md

     * `/` is the index page showing all posted messages
     * `/add` is the page to add a message having two fields: `content` and `author`
     * `/leaderboard` is a list of top-10 most active authors

+You can implement pages either as server-generated html or as API endpoints